ICY105/BlockUtils/README.md

 Function calls are called by you to trigger certian events or features.

 ```
-function redstone_utils:v1/api/is_active
+function block_utils:v1/api/is_active
   Call on a block to check if it is powered by redstone.

   Output:
-    #out redstone_utils.data: 0 for not powered, 1 for powered
+    #out block_utils.data: 0 for not powered, 1 for powered
 ```

 ## How to use